Goat Fell Isle of Arran

 Goat Fell from the Arran Ferry image

 The image below is from the ferry as it is approaching Brodick on the Isle of Arran.
-The bus station is situated right next to the ferry terminal.
+The bus station is right next to the ferry terminal.

-The bus station is situated at the ferry terminal.
 Bus scheduals north to Cladach, Corrie, Sannox, Lochranza, and round to Blackwaterfoot are about 08:00 .
 10:55 .
 13:40 .
 16:20 .
 19:05.
 These buses normally depart about 5 minutes after the large ferry has docked.
 Bus Timetables

 The large brown building across from the terminal is the Douglas Hotel with a nice beer garden, ideal when waiting on the ferry back.